elewites/CryptoApp/README.md

 $ npm install
 ```

-Once the dependencies install, run the following command
+Once the dependencies install, run the following command on your terminal:

 `npm start`

-This runs the app in the development mode.\
+This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Learn More